Blog

 Build Like You'll Get It Wrong

-Zero Trust Was Built for Humans.
-Your Agents Aren't Human.
+Zero Trust Was Built for Humans

 The Identity Problem (Yours and Your Agent's)